bob123456678/TrainControl/Readme.md

 * v2.2.2 [Beta]
     - Various minor UI enhancements and helpful messages for first-time users
+    - Added an "add locomotive" shortcut button to the locomotive selection window
+    - Added address information to the locomotive selection window

 * v2.2.1 [6/29/2024]
     - Added total runtime and number of locomotives to stats histogram chart